henriqueholtz/Aws-Struggle/Compiled/Developer Tools.md

 ## AWS Cloud9

-IDE to code, run and debug fro browser;
+IDE to code, run and debug from browser;

 ---